splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/1-concepts/05-return.md

 ---
 title: Return
 ---

-The return statement, ends the current [Function](#) or [Method](../../../1-sequence-and-data/1-concepts/02-method).
-This is useful for skipping the rest of the processing of the Function or Procedure, exiting it early and returning to the calling code.
+The return statement is a kind of [jump statement](../../../../part-1-instructions/3-control-flow/1-concepts/05-0-jumping).
+It ends the current [function](../04-function-decl) or [procedure](../01-procedures).
+This is useful for skipping the rest of the processing of the function or procedure, exiting it early and returning to the calling code.
+In a function, you also use the return statement to provide the value that is sent to the caller.

 <a id="FigureExit"></a>